 As an owner and manager of MSRs, the Company may be obligated to fund advances of principal and interest payments due to third-party owners of the loans, but not yet received from the individual borrowers.
 These advances are reported as servicing advances within the "Receivables and other assets" line item on the consolidated balance sheets.
 Reimbursable servicing advances, other than principal and interest advances, also have been classified within "Receivables and other assets" on the consolidated balance sheets.
-Although advances on Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") MSRs made in accordance with the relevant guidelines are generally recoverable, the recoverability of similar advances made on Government National Mortgage Association ("Ginnie Mae") MSRs may be limited under the rules and regulations of the U.S. Department of Housing and Urban Development, the Department of Veterans Affairs (the "VA") and the Federal Housing Administration ("FHA").
-The Company expects to recover advances on its Fannie Mae and Freddie Mac MSRs.
-In addition, unrecoverable losses on the loans underlying the Ginnie Mae MSRs have not been significant to date.
-As a result, the Company has determined that no reserves for unrecoverable advances for the related underlying loans are necessary at June 30, 2020 and December 31, 2019.
+Advances on Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") MSRs made in accordance with the relevant guidelines are generally recoverable.
+As a result, the Company has determined that no reserves for unrecoverable advances for the related underlying loans are necessary at September 30, 2020 and December 31, 2019.
 For further discussion on the Company's receivables and other assets, including the Company's servicing advances, see Note 13.

 As a result of the Company's investments in MSRs, it is obligated from time to time to repurchase an underlying loan from the applicable agency for which it is being serviced due to an alleged breach of a representation or warranty.
 Loans acquired in this manner are recorded at the purchase price less any principal recoveries and are then offered for sale.
-Loans also may be acquired from pools backing Ginnie Mae securities in order to modify the loan.
-Those loans typically are re-pooled into other Ginnie Mae securities at fair value.
-Any loans acquired by the Company for either reason are accounted for as loans held for sale and are recorded in "Receivables and other assets" in the interim consolidated balance sheets.
+Any loans so acquired by the Company are accounted for as loans held for sale and are recorded in "Receivables and other assets" in the interim consolidated balance sheets.